Killercodes/Bash-On/ShellScripting101.md

 echo "$2  - 2nd argument"
 echo "All args -  $* or $@"
 ```
+Refer to the list of build in variables for more info.

 ### Reading from the Standard input
 You can use the `read` to read a line from standard input and use it as a variable once the script runs as